Foraging Societies

 - migration

-Want to know how other teachers have implemented the foraging simulation?
-Take a look at this thread in the OER Project Teacher Community.
+Want to spice up the foraging simulation?
+Head outside your classroom and hide high-value items like candy or homework passes for students to forage.
+Take a look at this thread in the OER Project Teacher Community for more ideas.

 Before we farmed, we foraged.
 We’re going to give you a taste of the foraging lifestyle with this simulation.

-Want to see some great examples of Hunter-Gatherer Menus?
+Want to see some great student examples of hunter-gatherer menus?
 Check out this thread in the OER Project Teacher Community.

 You are what you eat, but societies aren’t just what they eat, but how they eat.
 In this article and activity, we’ll look at how relying on foraging shaped early human communities.